onflow/flow-cli/docs/security.md

 ### Private Dotenv File

-The CLI will load environment variables defined a .env file in the active directory, if one exists.
-These variables can be substituted inside flow.json, just like any other environment variable.
+The CLI will load environment variables defined in the `.env` file in the active directory, if one exists.
+These variables can be substituted inside the `flow.json`, just like any other environment variable.

 ⚠️ You should never commit `.env` to source control, especially if it contains sensitive information like a private key.

 Example `.env` file:
 ```bash